Georgia Property Division Lawyers — Marital Property Vs. Separate Property

-When was the property acquired and how the property was acquired are important questions in determining whether the property is separate property (not subject to division) or marital property (subject to distribution).
+When was the property acquired and how the property was acquired are important questions in determining whether the property is separate property (not subject to division) or marital property (subject to distribution) in Georgia.
 Generally, real and personal property acquired by the parties during the marriage except by gift or inheritance is subject to an equitable division.
-Keep in mind that equitably does not mean equal division but is a fair division as determined by the Judge or Jury.
+Keep in mind that equitably does not mean equal division but is a fair division as determined by the judge or jury.

 - Age and health